ES-Six/gdpr-defuser/README.md

 # Limitations

-These rulesets are not intended for removing tracking scripts, it only hide GDPR related popups, uBlock origins already implement very efficient rulesets for this.
+These rulesets are not intended for removing tracking scripts, it only hide GDPR related popups, uBlock origins already implement very efficient rulesets to defuse every form of tracking.

 Hiding a GDPR popup without accepting make tracking scripts should not load when you visit a website.